Rkomi98/S4GEO/README.md

 5. Run the app from main.py file.
 ## Sections of the web application
 After running the main.py file the users can access the homepage.
 On the top menu bar the users can access only the "More Info" page without logging in.
 Inside this page they can view general information about our application and about the air quality data we use.
-To be able to open the "Project" page the users need to be registered, so it is important that the database is correctly configured.
+To be able to open the "Project" section the users need to be registered, so it is important that the database is correctly configured.
 There they can find all possible steps for creating their new project with the functionalities provided by the application.
 #### How to register and login
 To register the user has to go in the login page and then in register.
 Once registered, the user can login.
 * If the user is already registered and tries to register with the same user, the page is automatically reloaded